sayzlim/sayzlim.github.io/source/_posts/2012-01-13-sync-icloud-contacts-calendar-snow-leopard.md

 The most important part is to replace the __p03-caldav.icloud.com__ with your own iCloud Server Number.
 For instance, if you find out that your iCloud Server Number is __p11__, fill the Server address with __p11-caldav.icloud.com__.

 ### Syncing Address Book
-Syncing your contacts[^1] might be a little bit difficult if you’re not used to edit .plist files.
+Syncing your contacts[^1] might be a little bit difficult if you’re not used to edit `plist` documents.
 This is the right time to export all your contacts from Address Book and import them to iCloud before proceeding to next step.
 You can do this by select all your contacts and use right-click to create a backup file.

 Access Address Book preferences by choosing __Address Book -&gt; Preferences…__ from menu bar.
 Add a CardDAV account by following the same procedure as iCal.